deobox/scripts/README.md

-# Short Helpful Scripts and Tips
+# Short Scripts and Tips